xcp-ng/xcp-ng-org/docs/guides/guest-UEFI-Secure-Boot.md

 ### Use two or more certificates for a Secure Boot variable (varstored < 1.2.0-3.4)

 :::tip
-Advanced use, not needed by most users.
+This guide is intended for advanced use cases and is not needed by most users.
 :::

 To create a Secure Boot variable (PK, KEK, db, or dbx) with multiple certificates, it is required to use the `create-auth` tool to bundle the certificates into a single .auth file.